-However, Khashoggi’s fiancée didn’t seem concerned about her life.
-“I am not afraid,” she kept saying, “why should I be?”
+Despite her unwavering and outspoken commitment to seeking justice, Khashoggi’s fiancée didn’t seem concerned about her life.
+“I am not afraid,” she kept repeating, “why should I be?”
 “I was afraid in the first days after Jamal’s murder,” she then conceded.
 At the time, she was primarily worried because of his personal belongings.
-“The following week, I brought everything to the Turkish Government,” she recalled.
+“The following week, I brought everything to the Turkish government,” she recalled.

-Before our meeting, Khashoggi’s fiancée had already heard about Giulio Regeni, the Italian researcher brutally killed in Egypt in 2016, but she didn’t know the details of the story.
-As she asked repeatedly why Mr. Regeni was murdered, former Minister Bonino, who participated in this conversation, explained to her Italy’s diplomatic fight to obtain truth and justice.
-“Jamal’s case is a very political case,” Cengiz then pointed out, conceivably realizing the similarities between those two incidents.
+Before our meeting, Khashoggi’s fiancée had already heard about Giulio Regeni–the Italian researcher brutally killed in Egypt in 2016–but she didn’t know the details of the story.
+As she asked repeatedly why Mr. Regeni was murdered, former Minister Bonino, who participated in this conversation, recounted Italy’s diplomatic fight to obtain truth and justice.
+“Jamal’s case is a very political case,” Cengiz then pointed out, arguably realizing the similarities between those two incidents.
 “You can easily imagine why they killed him.”

 In her view, Turkey is handling the situation quite well.
-She was able to meet with President Tayyp Recep Erdogan, who “has been seriously following this case,” she said.
+She was able to meet with President Tayyip Recep Erdogan, who, she said, “has been seriously following this case.”
 Also, international media showed her profound solidarity.
 “I was very surprised by the fact that, even beyond the day of the official statement about the murder, Jamal’s killing has continued to hit the news.
-His murder shocked the entire world.”
-Hatice herself was contacted by several journalists who in the past had met Jamal.
+His murder shocked the entire world,” Cengiz explained.
+Hatice herself was contacted by several journalists who had known Jamal.
 “He was so close to the heart of his colleagues,” she said.
 However, the media’s attention alone is not enough.
 “On the other hand, we got to realize that life is not all about the media’s power.
 We also need political power to resolve Jamal’s killing,” she pointed out.

 Obviously, as Cengiz put it, “Nothing will ever compensate for his loss.”
-That pain is indelibly imprinted in her intense gaze.
-Along with some of Khashoggi’s colleagues and friends, on October 2–the anniversary of his death—Cengiz will be commemorating him in front of the Saudi Consulate in Istanbul.
+That pain is indelibly imprinted in her intense and vibrant gaze.
+Along with some of Khashoggi’s colleagues and friends, on October 2–the anniversary of his death—the Turkish researcher will be commemorating him in front of the Saudi Consulate in Istanbul.
 In several other cities all over the world, other events will take place to remember the journalist and to call for truth and justice.
-On the verge of that painful and meaningful day, Hatice made a solemn promise: “All together, we are planning to give a powerful message to the entire world,” she said.
+On the verge of that painful and meaningful day, Hatice made a solemn promise: “All together, we are planning to give a powerful message to the entire world.”